Photo by D.H. Parks. Published with author's permission. CC BY-NC 2.0

-(1) What a technical ‘fix’ for fairness can and cannot accomplish?
-Drawing from various definitions of fairness, researchers have identified a range of techniques for ensuring fair classification.
-Some approaches focus on fairly allocating scarce resources.
-These include fairness through awareness (Dwork et al 2012), accuracy equity (Angwin et al 2016; Dieterich et al 2016), equality of opportunity (Hardt et al 2016), and fairness constraints (Zafar et al 2017).
-Other approaches tackle issues of representational bias.
-Proposed solutions include corpus-level constraints to prevent the amplification of gender stereotypes in language corpora (Zhao et al 2017), diversity algorithms (Drosou et al 2017), and inclusive benchmark datasets to address intersectional accuracy disparities (Buolamwini and Gebru 2018).
-This panel will ask, what types of problems can be identified and remediated with technical solutions?
+(1) What a technical ‘fix’ for fairness can and can’t accomplish.
+Drawing from various formal definitions of fairness (see Narayanan 2018; Kleinberg et al. 2017), researchers have recently identified a range of techniques for addressing algorithmic bias and discrimination.
+Most of this work frames the issue as a technical problem.
+This panel will discuss the types of problems that can be identified and remediated with technical solutions.
 In addition to discussing the varieties of technical fixes, other questions the panel will address include: What problems are beyond technical resolution?
 For example, could a sociologically and historically informed view of race ever be accounted for in a fairness algorithm?
 What other ways of acting on discrimination and bias (if not via technical fixes) are in scope?
 How do we identify when to partner with or hand off problems to other organizations or draw from other areas of expertise?

 (2) Automated decision-making is imperfect, but it’s arguably an improvement over biased human decision-making.
 This panel will debate the idea that because automated, decision-making tools realize greater (predictive) accuracy, they are preferable to and could even replace a human decision-maker.
 Sometimes this stems from the assumption that human and machine processes as cognitively similar.
 However, if human and machines “make decisions” that are fundamentally and qualitatively different, how do we compare and account for those differences?
 What metrics may apply?
 Cowgill and others propose counterfactual fairness as a way to investigate these questions (Cowgill and Tucker 2017; Kusner et al 2017).
 Furthermore, in practice, decision support tools are often positioned not to replace human roles, but to augment their decision making.
 In some cases, machine decision making is available but ignored or manipulated by humans to produce desired results (Christin 2017).This panel will also provide an opportunity to talk about contestability or the ways that professionals with deep expertise could engage with algorithmic decision support without delegating decision making entirely to machines.